Internet Video Streaming (ELEC 6910I) / Spring 2025

 Foggy University is the pronunciation of HKUST in Cantonese.
 Walking in the fog was also my feeling when I was learning computer networks.

-ELEC 3120 is an introductory course in computer networks.
-The emphasis will be on the basic performance and engineering tradeoffs in the design and implementation of computer networks.
+ELEC 6910I is an advanced research-oriented postgraduate course in Internet video streaming.
+The emphasis will be on the basic performance and engineering tradeoffs in the design and implementation of low-latency video streaming system.
 To make the issues more concrete, the class includes one project requiring significant design and implementation and spanning the whole semester.

-The goal is for students to learn not only what computer networks are and how they work today, but also why they are designed the way they are and how they are likely to evolve in the future.
+The goal is for students to learn not only what Internet video streaming are and how they work today, but also why they are designed the way they are and how they are likely to evolve in the future.
 We will draw examples primarily from the Internet.
-Topics to be covered include: congestion/flow/error control, routing, addressing, naming, multi-casting, switching, internetworking, and network security.
-Evaluation is based on homework assignments, the project, one midterm exam, and one final exam.
+Evaluation is based on paper reviews and the final project.

 What project am I going to do?

 Why so?
-Because we want you to understand how the most important protocol on the Internet, TCP, works, and the best way to understand it is to implement it yourself.
-And also, for many ELEC students, this will be the only programming project in your undergraduate study.
+Because we want you to understand how the most important protocol on the Internet video streaming works, and the best way to understand it is to get your hands dirtyimplement it yourself.
 For future engineers, it is important to know how to make plans for a project.

 What’s the policy of using AI tools?